paolodelia99/mario-maker/README.md

 # Creating your own map

-The map of the game are created using [Tiled](https://www.mapeditor.org/), which is a 2d open source Map editor.
-The file format used for storing the map is `.tmx`, which is based on xml, is easy to understand and allows multiple tileset to be used in any map.
+The maps of the game are created using [Tiled](https://www.mapeditor.org/), which is a 2d open source Map editor.
+The file format used for storing the map is .tmx, which is based on XML, is easy to understand, and allows multiple tilesets to be used in any map.
-The map is composed by layers,
+The first thing to note is that the map is composed of layers,

 ![map_layers](assets/readme/map_layer.png)